bhers4/bhers4.github.io/about.markdown

 permalink: /about/
 ---

-This is my blog where I document my dive into different topics, such as: machine learning, software engineering, edge AI, etc. My background is in Electrical Engineering and I have a masters degree in computer vision where I focused on medical imaging.
+This is my blog where I document my dive into different topics, such as: machine learning, software engineering, edge AI, etc. My background is in Electrical Engineering and I have a masters degree in electrical and computer engineering where I focused on medical imaging.
 I have a variety of experience developing deep learning models for pharmaceutical applications as well as for autonomous vehicle related applications.

 ### Work Experience
 <img style="float: right" width=100 src='/assets/p1_logo.png'>
 <strong>Computer Vision Engineer</strong> (October 2021 - Present) \\
 <strong>Point One Navigation</strong>
-- Developed deep learning models for learned feature matching in autonomous vehicles
+- Developed detector-free local feature matching deep learning models for SLAM-based applications.
-- Worked on developing SLAM systems and algorithms
+- Created a lidar-camera calibration system to all the use of lidar data as ground truth.
-- Worked on sensor fusion with cameras, imus, and lidar
+- Architected data storage schemas for spatiotemporal image matching in Pytorch using a PostgreSQL/PostGIS database.
-- Worked on the development of tightly-coupled EKF systems for visual inertial odometry.
+- Enhanced and developed real-time C++ vision processing code for a production system, contributing to performance improvements and participated in code reviews.
-- Developed data ingestion pipelines for variety of data
+- Helped troubleshoot and maintain an automotive data collection system containing GNNS, IMU, camera, and lidar data hosted on AWS S3.
-- Worked on productions systems in C++ and implemented vision based code
+- Developed tightly-coupled visual inertial systems in C++ for navigation applications.

 <img style="float: right" width=100 src='/assets/ubc_logo.png'>
 <strong>Machine Learning Engineer</strong> (May 2020 - October 2021) \\